By Easy Stages Across the Pacific: Polynesian Voyaging Ancestors and the Andite Sailor Tradition

 The Pacific Voyaging Tradition

-The Urantia Book documents the specific historical substrate.
+The Urantia Book documents the historical substrate underneath all of this.

 What the Urantia Book Says

-The Urantia Book's account of the 132 Andite sailors' Pacific crossing is specifically detailed:
+The Urantia Book's account of the 132 Andite sailors and their Pacific crossing is unusually detailed.

-"Though these Japanese Andites were eventually lost, they did, however, reach this continent.
-Later on, some of these Andites, after having lost trace of their Mesopotamian homeland, embarked on a long and perilous voyage.
-Eventually one hundred and thirty-two of this race, embarking in a fleet of small boats from Japan, eventually reached South America and by intermarriage with the natives of the Andes established the ancestry of the later rulers of the Incas."
-(UB 78:5.7, adapted)
+"One hundred and thirty-two of this race, embarking in a fleet of small boats from Japan, eventually reached South America and by intermarriage with the natives of the Andes established the ancestry of the later rulers of the Incas."
+(UB 78:5.7)

 "They crossed the Pacific by easy stages, tarrying on the many islands they found along the way.
 The islands of the Polynesian group were both more numerous and larger then than now, and these Andite sailors, together with some who followed them, biologically modified the native groups in transit."
 (UB 78:5.7, adapted)